TY-Cheng/LoG-IV/.serena/memories/current_state_and_caveats.md

 ## Current Git/Docs State

 - `main` and `origin/main` were aligned when checked: `HEAD...origin/main = 0 0`.
-- Current uncommitted tracked edits are docs-oriented: paper-plan restructuring, Results and Discussion snapshot restructuring, and live data-count alignment.
+- The 2026-06-03 recheck found no uncommitted tracked or untracked changes before this memory refresh.
-- `.serena/` is currently visible as an untracked directory because `.gitignore` no longer ignores it.
+- `.serena/` memories and project config are tracked; `.serena/project.local.yml` and `.serena/cache/` remain locally ignored.
 - `docs/paper_plan.md` is a paper-style plan with Introduction, Literature Review, Materials and Methods including a preprocessing Mermaid chart, Expected Experiments, Results Reporting Plan, Discussion Plan, Reviewer Risks,